 - 61. All provision of services outside the House in return for payment should be registered here.
 When making an entry in this category, members must register the name of the employer or source of the payment, the nature of its business (where this is not self-evident) and the type of work carried out.
-Partners in partnerships and limited liability partnerships (LLPs) should also register their position in this category. - While clients of companies for which members work, and clients of members in professional practice, must be declared in relevant circumstances (see paragraph 106), they do not need to be registered except where: - (a) the company is the member's own intermediary (most commonly a limited company that they control); or - (b) the member personally provides services to the client and the client is (i) a government of a foreign state (including departments and agencies), (ii) an organisation which may be thought by a reasonable member of the public to be foreign state-owned or controlled, or (iii) an individual with official status (whether executive, legislative or judicial) in a foreign state when acting in that capacity. - 63.
-Members providing legal and arbitral services need to register the identity of registrable clients and parties under this category only once (a) the identity of the client or party has entered the public domain or (b) they have been paid for the work (wholly or in part), whichever comes first. - 64.
-Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management consultant", "legal adviser" or "public affairs consultant".
-They should, in the case of public affairs consultancies, give careful consideration to paragraph 9(d) of the Code and paragraphs 15 to 23 of the Guide (especially paragraph 19).
+Partners in partnerships and limited liability partnerships (LLPs) should also register their position in this category. - 62.
+While clients of companies for which members work, and clients of members in professional practice, must be declared in relevant circumstances (see paragraph 106), they do not need to be registered except where: - (a) the company is a personal service company; or - (b) the member personally provides services to the client and the client is (i) a government of a foreign state (including departments and agencies), (ii) an